ZachPerkitny/redux-handler-middleware/README.md

 `actions` - Array of actions

-Each element must be a string.
 This is useful when multiple action types use the same handler.

 `beforeHandler` - Function